AbelDoc/NRE-Math/README.md

 # NRE-Math
-NRE-Math is the mathematical module used in NearlyRealEngine It regroup simple mathematical class and a generic implementation for international unit system.
+NRE-Math is the mathematical module used in NearlyRealEngine
+It regroup simple mathematical class and a generic implementation for international unit system.

 ## Features
+- Header-only

 - Vector 2D, 3D, 4D :
     Vector regroup all methods to describe a cartesian 2D, 3D, 4D vector.
 3D & 4D Vector represent 2D & 3D homogeneous Vector.
     All bases operations are supported : +, -, \*, /, dot product (|), cross product (^), ==, !=, >, <, >=, <=